zhaoqil/zhaoqil.github.io/_teaching/2014-spring-teaching-1.md

 location: "Seattle, WA"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.

-Heading 1
+This is a quarter-long mentoring program where each graduate student mentors an undergraduate on some topic of their own choice.

+I have mentored two students and the topics are shown below.

+Statistical Illusion
 ======

 Heading 2